kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 ```

 Then, connect the client to your Kuzzle server with the `connect()` method, afterwards you have to add the code that will access Kuzzle to create a new index 'nyc-open-data' and a new collection 'yellow-taxi' that you will use to store data later on.
-These methods will be wrapped in an `async` function to use the `await` construct.

 [snippet=prepare-db]